beltz18/GithubProfileScreen/server/README.md

-# Client
+# Server

-- First, create a .env.local file at the root of this folder with the enviroment variables for the project (the only one required is the SERVER variable).
+- First, create a .env file at the root of this folder with the enviroment variables for the project (PORT and PG_URI).

 - Install the necessary dependencies using:
 ```bash